kign/c4wa/etc/doc/comparison.md

 # Cycle length of 626331 is 508
 ```

-In addition to testing, using C language automatically gives us C preprocessor, a useful tool for inlining or
+In addition to cross-compiling like this, using C language automatically gives us C preprocessor,
-conditional compilation.
+a useful tool for inlining or conditional compilation.

 (Of course, in theory, nothing could stop us from using C preprocessor,
 or any other macro processor language for that matter (like the most popular one `m4`) on top of
 another language, or even on top of plain WAT.
 The problem with that approach though is that we are
 de-facto creating a new language (e.g. WAT + m4) which
 would have no syntax or other support in any existing IDE or other common tools.
 By contrast, C preprocessor
-would fit perfectly with C language).
+would fit perfectly with C language, and you can use any of the existing editors with C support).